Logiqx/gps-details/docs/devices/garmin/pvt/README.md

 This is obtained from [Toybox.System.getTimer](https://developer.garmin.com/connect-iq/api-docs/Toybox/System.html#getTimer-instance_function) which is a millisecond timer (32-bit signed integer), which wraps around approximately every 49 days.

-The test version of APPro only stores the lower 16-bits of the time which means the timer wraps around every 65 seconds.
+The test version of APPro only stores the lower 16-bits of the timer which means it wraps around every 65.536 seconds.
 However, it is a relatively simple matter to cope with the frequent wrap around and to use it as a continuous timer.

 #### Time Interval

-This is the time between each location event in milliseconds and the data shows the Fenix 7 to be far more consistent:
+This is the number of milliseconds between each location event, and the test data shows the Fenix 7 to be the most consistent:

 - Fenix 7 Pro
   - min=973, median=1000, max=1022, range = 49